davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - All EventHandlers should
   extend [AbstractEventHandler](../src/main/java/deviceet/common/event/consume/AbstractEventHandler.java)
+- An event can be handled by multiple EventHandlers, and they operate independently to each other
-- You may choose to override `AbstractEventHandler`'s `isIdempotent()`, `isTransactional()` and `priority()` for specific purposes
+- You may choose to override `AbstractEventHandler`'s `isIdempotent()`, `isTransactional()` and `priority()` for specific purposes, where:
+    - `isIdempotent()`: return `true` if the handler can be run repeatedly without any problem, default value is `false`
+    - `isTransactional()`: return `true` if the handler should be atomic, normally it should return `true` which is also the default value.
+It should return `false` for cases where the handlers does not involve database operations, or it handles large amount of database records that exceeds the MongoDB transaction limits.
+    - `priority()`: used for multiple handlers with the same event, return the priority of the handler, smaller value means higher priority
-- EventHandler serves a similar purpose as CommandService in that they both result in data state changes in the software, and they both are facade which orchestrate other components to work but does not contain business logic by itself
+- EventHandler serves a similar purpose as CommandService in that they both result in data state changes in the software, and they both are facade which orchestrate other components to work but does not contain business logic by themselves
-- EventHandler can use `ExceptionSwallowRunner` to run multiple independent operations, in which exception raised in one operation does not affect later operations
+- EventHandler can use `ExceptionSwallowRunner` to run multiple independent operations, in which exceptions raised in one operation does not affect later operations

 Example [EquipmentDeletedEventEventHandler](../src/test/java/deviceet/sample/equipment/eventhandler/EquipmentDeletedEventEventHandler.java):